Peri7at/coursera-data-structures-algorithms/README.md

 # Coursera | Data Structures and Algorithms Specialization

-This repository contains Javascript solutions for [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).
+This repository contains my Javascript solutions for [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).
 All the assignments can be found inside the course weeks directory.

 ## [Algorithmic Toolbox](https://github.com/Peri7at/coursera-data-structures-algorithms)